NicosNicolaou16/TranslationsSetupFlutter/README.md

 # Translations Setup Flutter

-This project includes the setup for translation in Flutter.
+This project includes the setup for localization and translation in Flutter.

 # Steps